-In late 2017, the nonprofit Southern Indiana Cooperative Invasives Management (SICIM) and the USDA Natural Resources Conservation Service (NRCS) entered into a contribution agreement for the purpose of developing local Cooperative Invasive Species Management Areas (CISMAs) throughout Indiana.
+In late 2017, Southern Indiana Cooperative Invasives Management (SICIM) and the USDA Natural Resources Conservation Service (NRCS) entered into a contribution agreement for the purpose of developing local Cooperative Invasive Species Management Areas (CISMAs) throughout Indiana.
 Both SICIM and the NRCS have been working for many years to combat invasive plants and raise public awareness of the devastation being caused by these non-native pests, and both have come to the realization that we will not begin to make much headway until the problem is addressed at the local level by local people using local resources.

 What is a CISMA?

 A CISMA is a Cooperative Invasive Species Management Area, also sometimes called a CWMA or Cooperative Weed Management Area.
 CISMAs/CWMAs are partnership organizations formed with the goal of managing invasive plants across jurisdictional and landownership boundaries.
 Partners can include county, state, and federal governmental agencies, non-profits, citizen groups, and others.
 By working together at the local level, CWMA/CISMA partners are able to pool resources and knowledge to address mutual invasive species problems.
 Through this project SICIM will be providing new CISMA resources and guidance.
 In the meantime, for more information on CISMAs go to https://www.mipn.org/cwma-resources/.

 - An organizational template and resources to help new CISMAs

 - One-on-one technical assistance to 600 small landowners

 - Provide 20 professional trainings for Conservation Partnership staff

 - The agreement is for 5 years.